Don’t Lose Potential Customers: Optimize Your Google Business Profile

 - Q & A: Update this section with your FAQ’s.
 This way you can stay on top of potential questions that shoppers may have.
 This also shows that you are intuitive to your customers' needs and are willing to take proactive steps to help them.

-Upload Photos to Your Google My Business Page
+Upload Photos to Your Google Business Profile

 - Logo: Add your logo, so customers can easily recognize your brand when they search for you.